 Look, there’s a reason it’s practically state law that every block in a Wisconsin city or town must have a minimum of three bars on it.
 There’s a level of persistently grey, soul-squeezing frigidness here that can only be combatted with liberal doses of brandy Old Fashioneds and Spotted Cow along with various forms of fried dairy products.
 If you go tailgating at Lambeau when Green Bay’s buried under feet of snow, you could be forgiven for surveying the relatively lively demeanor of the local populace and think that everything must be reasonably cool, but that’s just because all these people have been intoxicated for 72 straight days, and it’s all going to come crashing down eventually, likely in relation to some head-scratching game management.
 Yeah -- don't think just because Mike McCarthy is gone everything's gonna be cool now.

 6. South Dakota

-Your average high temperature during the winter months is four degrees higher than North Dakota's.
+Your average high temperature during the winter months is four degrees higher than North Dakota's, and the Black Hills are very pretty when buried under snow.
 You are the champion of the Dakotas.
 Claim your slightly less misery-bound throne!!!

 More than 80% of Maine’s land is forests.
 There are entire huge thousand-mile swaths of land that are uninhabited or barely habited, and that is because northern Maine has winters that are only really spoken about in Game of Thrones -- brutal and never-ending and likely on par with The Long Night.